A Guide to the Columbia Business School Essays (2024-2025)

 Essay 3

-• Conduct Detailed Research: Before writing, thoroughly research Columbia Business School's MBA program.
+• Conduct Detailed Research: Before writing, thoroughly research the Columbia MBA program.
 Understand the curriculum, professors, clubs, conferences, events, and unique aspects of the school.
 You may also utilize virtual and in-person events specifically catering to applicants to gain knowledge.
 Lastly, you may decide to contact current students for further information, and are welcome to mention them (with their permission) in your essays.
 You can locate the names of current students through your network, LinkedIn, and/or school club websites.

 • Be Genuine: Be authentic in your response and avoid generic statements.
-Don’t be afraid to show your personality, interests, and excitement.
+Don’t be afraid to show your personality, interests, and excitement!

 Optional Essay